On the relative asymptotic expressivity of inference frameworks

+We will mostly work with a logic that we call $PLA^+$, or $PLA^+(\sigma)$ if we want to indicate the signature used, which uses aggregation functions instead of quantifiers (see Definition~\ref{definition of aggregation function}).
+In this logic we can express all queries (on finite structures) that can be expressed by first-order logic because the aggregation functions max and min can be used to express existential and universal quantification.
+Of course, there are many more aggregation functions, for example the average, also called arithmetic mean (of a finite sequence of reals from $[0, 1]$).
+With such aggregation functions $PLA^+$ can express, for example, each stage of the definitions of PageRank and SimRank (more about this in Example~\ref{SimRank}).
+We will use $PLA^+$ both as a query language and as a language to specify probability distributions on $\mbW_n$ via $PLA^+(\sigma)$-networks.

-Thus $PLA^+$ is a very expressive query language and the notion of a $PLA^+$-networks is a quite expressive formalism for defining probability distributions.
-But since this framework is so expressive, for example allowing the use of all possible aggregation functions, we do not expect to be able to prove general theorems for $PLA^+$-queries and $PLA^+$-networks.
+$PLA^+$ is a very expressive query language, and $PLA^+$-networks can define a great variety of probability distributions.
+For this reason we do not expect to be able to prove general theorems for all $PLA^+$-queries and all $PLA^+$-networks.
 Therefore we look for sublogics, say $L$ and $L'$, of $PLA^+$ such that (a) these logics are expressive enough to be useful, and (b) we can prove general results for probability distributions defined by $L$-networks and queries expressed by $L'$.
-These sublogics will be defined mainly by restricting $PLA^+$ to only using aggregation functions that have certain ``nice'' properties.
+These sublogics will be defined mainly by restricting $PLA^+$ to formulas that only use aggregation functions that have certain ``nice'' properties.
 The most extreme case is to ban all aggregation functions, so let us call a $PLA^+$-formula which does not use any aggregation function {\em aggregation-free}.

-Before going further let us fix some notation.
-Let $\sigma$ be a finite (first-order) signature containing only relation symbols, let $\mbW_n$ be the set of all $\sigma$-structures with domain $[n] = \{1, \ldots, n\}$ and let $\mbbP_n$ be a probability distribution on $\mbW_n$.

-Jaeger's main result in \cite{Jae98a} can now be formulated as saying that if $ecPLA^+$ is the sublogic of $PLA^+$ which uses only {\em exponentially convergent} aggregation functions and if $\mbbP_n$ is defined by an $ecPLA^+(\sigma)$-network, then the probability of every first-order query converges as $n \to \infty$.
-The aggregation functions noisy-or, maximum and minimum are exponentially convergent, but not the arithmetic or geometric mean.